How to fix Laravel permission denied errors

 sudo find -type d -exec chmod g+s {} +

-This Bash script is used to grant correct permissions to the bootstrap/, storage/, and storage/logs/ directories of a Laravel project located at /var/www/html/.
-Specifically, the script sets the group owner of these directories to www-data, which is the default user and group of the web server on Ubuntu.
-Additionally, the script ensures that these directories have write permissions for the www-data group.
+This Bash script is used to grant correct permissions to the bootstrap/, storage/ and storage/logs/ directories of a Laravel project that is located in /var/www/html/.
+Specifically, the script sets the owner group of these directories to www-data, which is the default user and group of the web server on Ubuntu.
+In addition, the script ensures that these directories have write permissions for the www-data group.

-The part of the script that refers to permission inheritance is the following line:
+The part of the script that refers to the inheritance of permissions is the following line:

 sudo find -type d -exec chmod g+s {} +